open-pack/openpack-toolkit/docs/OPENPACK_CHALLENGE/README.md

 From the Google Form, please register the team name, leader, and members of your team and agree to our competition terms.
-To sign up as Team, please refer to [this document](<https://github.com/codalab/codalab-competitions/wiki/User_Teams>).
+To sign up as a Team, please refer to [this document](<https://github.com/codalab/codalab-competitions/wiki/User_Teams>).
-The organizers will approve your team after submitting both forms and then now you can submit your predictions.
+The organizers will approve your team after submitting both forms and then you will be able to submit your predictions.
 There is no limit to the number of team members.
 Only one team from a single laboratory or equivalent group may participate to avoid private sharing.